beancount/ledger2beancount/docs/guide.md

 (which is the default) is that it's fairly easy to transform the metadata to tags (with search and replace or a regex substitution) once beancount adds support for posting-level tags.
-The disadvantage is that the information is stored as meta-data, which is different to tags.
+The disadvantage is that the information is stored as metadata, which is different to tags.

 The advantage of the second method is that tags are preserved as tags.